 Waxing would be a better solution than shaving.
-Although it isn’t entirely different to shaving, at least you’re removing the hair strand at the level of the root.
+Although it isn’t entirely different from shaving, at least you’re removing the hair strand at the level of the root.

-With shaving, your simply cutting the strand at the surface of the skin.
+With shaving, you simply cut the strand closer to the skin.

 Eventually, you will get the same problem.
 Chest stubble will start to kick in, and you’ll be back to square one.

 However, with waxing, due to the fact that you’re removing the hair at the root level, you’ll have a longer grace period before the chest stubble becomes obvious.
 In other words, it’ll stay smoother for longer.

 Trimming down the chest hair is probably my favorite solution.
 The main reason for this is that it gives you complete control.
 It’s up to you how short you trim it down to.

 Plus, I often find that it isn’t hard to produce a natural-looking result with a trimmer or groomer.
 The edges aren’t as sharp as shaved hair, and so they’re less likely to cause trouble.